Tomonaga-Luttinger liquid theory for one-dimensional attractive Fermi gases: I. Introduction

-Contrary to quasiparticle behavior in higher-dimensional systems, excitations and correlations in 1D quantum systems change significantly, leading to unique phenomena such as collective motion of bosons and edge singularity in the spectral function etc. Notably, in 1D interacting electronic systems with repulsive interactions \cite{Giamarchi:2004,Giamarchi:1988,Schulz:1998}, low-energy excitations are no longer described by Landau quasiparticles dressed by interactions.
-Instead, within the framework of Tomonaga-Luttinger Liquid (TLL) theory, they split into two collective modes carrying separately spin or charge--known as spin-charge separation.
-In this context, the TLL description of low-energy physics in 1D repulsive Fermi gases is extensively studied via the bosonization technique \cite{Tomonaga:1950,Luttinger:1963,Haldane:1981,Voit:1993,Giamarchi:2004,Giamarchi:1988,Schulz:1998,Cazalilla:2011,Gogolin:1999,Nagaosa:1999,Tognetti:2000,Schoeller:1998,Schulz:1998,Gogolin:1999,Nagaosa:1999,Tognetti:2000,Schoeller:1998}.
-Numerous properties have been obtained, including correlation functions, renormalization group (RG) analysis \cite{Giamarchi:2004,Giamarchi:1988}, nonlinear TLL theory \cite{Glazman:2009,Egger:2001}, and spin-charge coupling induced by external fields \cite{Hideo Aoki:1996} or high-energy interactions \cite{Eran Sela:2010}.
-In particular, spin-charge separation has been experimentally investigated in quasi-1D solid-state materials using momentum-resolved tunneling \cite{Auslaender:2002,Auslaeder:2005,Jompol:2009} or angle-resolved photoemission spectroscopy \cite{Segovia:1999,Kim:1996,Kim:2006}.
-Recently, spin and charge fractionalization was observed in experiments with ultracold atoms in single-site-resolved 1D Hubbard chains \cite{Hilker:2017,Vijayan:2020}.
-Most notably, this phenomenon in 1D repulsive Fermi gases was detected via Bragg spectroscopy \cite{Hulet:2022}--marking the first precise test of the nonlinear TLL theory of spin-charge separation in ultracold atoms.
+Compared to quasiparticle behavior manifested in higher-dimensional systems, excitations and correlations in 1D quantum systems differ significantly leading to unique phenomena such as collective motion of bosons and edge singularity in the spectral function.
+In 1D repulsively interacting systems \cite{Giamarchi:2004,Giamarchi:1988,Schulz:1998}, the low-energy excitations are no longer described by Landau quasiparticles dressed by interactions.
+Instead, within the framework of the TLL theory, they split into two collective modes carrying separately spin or charge, known as spin-charge separation.
+In this context, the TLL description of low-energy physics in 1D repulsive Fermi gases is extensively studied via the bosonization technique. \cite{Tomonaga:1950,Luttinger:1963,Haldane:1981,Meden:1992,Voit:1993,Giamarchi:2004,Giamarchi:1988,Schulz:1998,Cazalilla:2011,Gogolin:1999,Nagaosa:1999,Tognetti:2000,Schoeller:1998,Schulz:1998,Gogolin:1999,Nagaosa:1999,Tognetti:2000,Schoeller:1998}.
+Numerous properties have been obtained, including correlation functions, RG analysis \cite{Giamarchi:2004,Giamarchi:1988}, nonlinear TLL theory \cite{Glazman:2009,Egger:2001,Fiete:RMP2007}, and spin-charge coupling induced by external fields \cite{Hideo Aoki:1996} or high-energy interactions \cite{Eran Sela:2010}.
+Spin-charge separation has been experimentally investigated in various quasi-1D platforms \cite{Bouchoule:2025} that including solid-state materials with momentum-resolved tunneling \cite{Auslaender:2002,Auslaeder:2005,Jompol:2009} or angle-resolved photoemission spectroscopy. \cite{Segovia:1999,Kim:1996,Kim:2006}.
+Spin and charge fractionalization was recently observed in experiments with ultracold atoms in single-site-resolved 1D Hubbard chains \cite{Hilker:2017,Vijayan:2020}.
+Dynamic structure factors have been measured using Bragg spectroscopy of atomic fermions in 1D with repulsive interactions \cite{Yang:PRL2018} and for both the charge and spin excitations \cite{Hulet:2022,Cavazos:NatComm:2023}, thus enabling a precise test of spin-charge separation.